 Donna J. Nelson is an American chemist and professor of chemistry at the University of Oklahoma.
 Nelson specializes in organic chemistry, which she both researches and teaches.
 Nelson served as a science advisor to the AMC television show Breaking Bad.
 She was the 2016 President of the American Chemical Society with her presidential activities focusing on and guided by communities in chemistry.
 Nelson’s research focused on five primary topics, generally categorized in two areas, Scientific Research and America’s Scientific Readiness.
 Within Scientific Research, Nelson’s topics have been on ...

-Suzanne Fortier is the 17th Principal and Vice-Chancellor of McGill University.
+Suzanne Fortier is a Canadian crystallographer and the 17th Principal and Vice-Chancellor of McGill University.
 Early life and education Fortier was born in Saint-Timothée, Quebec, a town on Île-de-Salaberry in the St. Lawrence River.
 Her parents ran a small local hotel.
 She grew up speaking only French and attended a small local convent, which served as elementary school.
 A nun who taught chemistry and was enthusiastic about the subject inspired her to pursue science.